Rat Trap Bond

 - The frog of the brick should be overlooking the wall side.

-The following are the major application of rat trap bond,
+The following are the rat trap bond applications,

 - It is an application for the structure where expenditure and energy conservation are complicated.
 Several of the applications of the rat trap bond are as follow:-